Invest Close to Home

 - The Homewise Community Investment Fund generates environmental returns that can be measured in energy saved and number of energy efficient homes built.
 Measurable impact is reported annually.

 The Notes are offered to both individual and institutional investors who reside in states in which our Notes are registered or exempt from registration.
-This currently includes: Alaska, New Mexico, California, Colorado, Connecticut, Hawaii, Illinois, Iowa, Maine, Massachusetts, Mississippi, New York, Rhode Island, Texas, Vermont, Washington.
+This currently includes: Alaska, New Mexico, California, Colorado, Connecticut, Hawaii, Illinois, Iowa, Maine, Massachusetts, Mississippi, New Jersey, New York, Rhode Island, Texas, Utah, Vermont, Washington, West Virginia, Wyoming.

 These testimonials may not be representative of other investors.
 It is no guarantee of future performance or success.
 There is no suitability or fiduciary obligation performed for an investor by the issuer or any of its representatives.
 Investors should consider diversification in their investments.
 This notice is not an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of securities in any state in which such offer, solicitation, or sale is not authorized.
 The offering is made solely by the Prospectus, which more fully describes certain risks involved in a purchase of securities.
 The securities are not FDIC or SIPC insured, are not bank deposits, and are not guaranteed by any federal agency.